-Falcon is authorized to issue an unlimited number of Common Shares, of which as at December 31, 2010 there were 602,216,801 issued and outstanding and as of May 2, 2010 there were 690,316,800 issued and outstanding.
+Falcon is authorized to issue an unlimited number of Common Shares, of which as at December 31, 2011 there were 695,654,500 issued and outstanding and as of the date hereof there were 695,654,500 issued and outstanding.
 Holders of Common Shares are entitled to receive notice of any meetings of shareholders of Falcon, and to attend and to cast one vote per Common Share at all such meetings.
 Holders of Common Shares do not have cumulative voting rights with respect to the election of directors and, accordingly, holders of a majority of the Common Shares entitled to vote in any election of directors may elect all directors standing for election.
 Holders of Common Shares are entitled to receive on a pro rata basis such dividends, if any, as and when declared by the Board at its discretion from funds legally available therefore, and upon the liquidation, dissolution or winding up of Falcon are entitled to receive on a pro rata basis the net assets of Falcon after payment of debts and other liabilities, in each case subject to the rights, privileges, restrictions and conditions attaching to any other series or class of shares ranking senior in priority to or on a pro rata basis with the holders of Common Shares with respect to dividends or liquidation.
 The Common Shares do not carry any pre-emptive, subscription, redemption or conversion rights, nor do they contain any sinking or purchase fund provisions.